Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Circumventing Median Filtering Defense

+Our circumvention strategy in \Cref{sec:method:median} describes the high-level idea of improving the gradient estimation of the median \emph{function}.
+However, formulating the median filtering \emph{defense} is not straightforward because it is originally proposed as a \emph{selective} operation that only modifies vulnerable pixels, to which the scaling function gives high weights.

+We will first show how to formulate the selective filtering defense as a \emph{masked pooling layer} with a boolean mask that represents vulnerable pixels.
+After that, we show a simple strategy to identify these vulnerable pixels.

-Since prevention defenses perform a filtering operation over the vulnerable pixels, we model them as a masked pooling layer.
-For simplicity, we describe the pooling layer as a convolution, because the pooling layer works like a discrete convolution but replaces the linear kernel with some other function~\cite{pooling}.
-Thus, we represent the defense as
+\paragraph{Masked Pooling Layer.} We describe the pooling layer as a convolution, as the pooling layer works like a discrete convolution but replaces the linear kernel with some other function~\cite{pooling}.
+This allows us to represent the defense as

 where $p$ is the pooling function, $\mathtt{mask}$ is a boolean mask with $1$ denoting vulnerable pixels.
-The pooling function is given as: $p(x) \triangleq x \star f$, where $\star$ denotes the 2D convolution with reflect padding to keep the same shape, and $f$ denotes the filter function determined by the defense.
+The pooling function is given as $p(X) \coloneqq X \star \Kernel$, where $\star$ denotes 2D convolution with reflect padding to keep the same shape, and $\Kernel$ denotes the filter function determined by the defense.
+In the case of the median filtering defense, we set $\Kernel$ to the improved median function in \Cref{eq:smooth-median} in the backward pass, and switch to the standard median function in the forward pass.